 Increase your savings

 Having a little one means that there’s even more at stake in the event of illness, job loss, or any other unforeseen emergency.
 The goal should be at least three to six months’ worth of living expenses readily available.
 According to schwab.com, “This money doesn’t have to be in a single account, but can be spread between interest-bearing checking or money market accounts, certificates of deposit, short-term U.S. Treasuries, or other relatively conservative, liquid investments.”

 Lead by example

-One of the best ways to improve the financial future of those who directly depend on you is to set a good example.
+Setting a good example can improve the financial future of your dependents.
 How you handle money and the conversations you have about finances all impact how your children will view money.
-In The Money Manual by Tonya Rapley, she states that “the more responsible you are with your money, the better your relationship becomes with money, allowing you to instill money management confidence early on instead of the fear most children inherit from financially-insecure parents.”
+The Money Manual by Tonya Rapley, states that “the more responsible you are with your money, the better your relationship becomes with money, allowing you to instill money management confidence early on instead of the fear most children inherit from financially-insecure parents.”